windicss/docs/integrations/nuxt.md

 ### Safelist

-By default, we scan your source code statically and find all the usages of the utilities then generated corresponding CSS on-demand.
+By default, we scan your source code statically and find all the usages of the utilities then generate corresponding CSS on-demand.
 However, there is some limitation that utilities that decided in the runtime can not be matched efficiently, for example

 ```vue
 <!-- will not be detected -->